 - Get the right tools: Your pouch has special puppy needs, and you need to keep up with them.
 Ingredients can vary widely in adult-designed products, so make sure the items you are choosing are the right fit for him.
-Puppies shampoo, wipes, trimmers, dental care, etc.
+Shampoo, wipes, trimmers, dental care, etc.

 Bath: Start moistening your puppy with warm water as a game and gently apply the product of your choice.
-If you are still having doubts on whether to use a shampoo or not, Mokai’s tearless shampoo guarantees a happy rinse!
-It’s mild enough to use on your puppy’s face and won’t strip his coat.
+If you are still having doubts on whether to use shampoo, you can go for a puppy shampoo mild enough to use on your puppy’s face and that won’t strip his coat.

 Brushing: The best time to brush his coat is after a bath.
 You will make sure to get rid of all the dead hair and it’s better to untangle his mats.
 Make sure to choose the appropriate brush for your pup using the guide in our blog about shedding.

 Nail trim: This practice requires all your patience.
 Start slowly, watch your dog’s response.
 Show him the nail clipper and let him come to terms with it.
 You can also give him a treat for him to lick throughout the process.
 Never force your dog to do anything he doesn’t feel comfortable with.